-A topic that is not only on everyone's lips, but also deeply anchored in our corporate DNA, is the sustainability of our products.
-This begins with the climate- and nature-friendly way of life of the alpaca animals in small herds in the highlands of the Peruvian Andes.
+A topic that is not only on everyone's lips, but also deeply anchored in our company DNA, is the sustainability of our products.
+This begins with the climate- and nature-friendly lifestyle of alpacas in small herds in the highlands of the Peruvian Andes.

 For the good of the climate.